roman-milk/roman-milk.github.io/it-was-only-a-blowjob.md

  Kelly hopped off the bed and met me at the door.
 "I'm sorry it's taking so long.
 I think we're going to be a lot longer.
 Is that Ok?"

  "Of course.
 I think I'll order out for dinner.
 Chinese for everyone?"
-Report_Story #2